 The purchase and sale of long-term assets and other business investments within a specific reporting period are known as investing activities.

-- It involves the investment of funds for long-term return and sales of securities.
+• It involves the investment of funds for long-term returns and sales of securities.

-- Purchasing and selling of fixed assets and any long term investment are the main components of investing activities.
+• Purchasing and selling fixed assets and any long-term investment are the main components of investing activities.

 3. Financing Activities